slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'By seeming stronger than you are, perhaps through an occasional act that is reckless and bold, you can deter the enemy from attacking you.'*
 > *'Never be mean to anybody that can hurt you by doing nothing.'*
 > *'Lies are often much more plausible, more appealing to reason, than reality, since the liar has the great advantage of knowing beforehand what the audience wishes or expects to hear.' -- Hannah Arendt*
+> *'A lie can travel half way around the world while the truth is putting on its shoes.' -- Mark Twain*

 - Clean players on shady markets usually don't do well on the long term.
 - Bad liars should speak as little as possible.